colinchong/pmreadme/readme.md

 **Reporting to me**
 * We’re partners.
 We have open, honest discussions.
 We should offer each other [Radical Candor](https://www.radicalcandor.com/our-approach/).
-* Think of me as an investor and yourself as an entrepeneur.
+* Think of me as an venture studio investor and yourself as an entrepeneur.
 We align on creating value.
+We share outcomes.
 I support and enable you.
 You own your business.
 * You don’t need to always have the answers - let's collaborate and explore together.
 We share in outcomes.
 * 1:1s.
 We’ll meet weekly at first and adjust the cadence as appropriate.
 The primary purpose of these sessions will on bi-directional feedback, professional development, and reviewing performance.
 Tell me concerns as they come.
 Escalate impediments ASAP.
 * Come prepared to our 1:1s with information about your priorities and any topics you'd like to discuss.
 It can be useful to track these in a shared doc to ensure the time is well spent on the most important items.
 Send me your updates even if we don't meet.